 Professor Rehr has been named to Washington Life magazine’s Power 100 list and has been listed as a Top Association Lobbyist by one of Congress’ “must read” publications, The Hill.
 He has also been featured in Beachum’s Guide to Key Lobbyists and has been named one of the top 20 most influential people in radio by Radio Ink magazine.

 Professor Rehr has presented to leaders all over the world, including senior executives at the Business Roundtable on communicating with the U.S. Congress, the U.S. Chamber of Commerce on “Branding your Association,” and “Think Big and Deliver – Innovation” before Equifax Corporation’s global leadership retreat.
-Professor Rehr has appeared or been quoted in major U.S. media outlets, including FOX News, CNBC, Fox Business, and the Wall Street Journal.
+Professor Rehr has appeared or has been quoted in major U.S. media outlets, including FOX News, CNBC, Sinclair, Fox Business, and the Wall Street Journal.
 He has also appeared internationally on Canal Plus (French Television), Canadian Radio Corporation, on one Ankara English television.

 Prior to joining the faculty of the Schar School, Professor Rehr was Senior Associate Dean and Professor as the Antonin Scalia Law School at GMU.
 He started his academic career as Professor, at The George Washington University’s Graduate School of Political Management (GSPM).